Links

 The on-chain data itself doesn't hold information on which investment should be used as the source investment of a transfer transaction.
 We therefore use the First-In-First-Out logic to determine the source investment.
 That means that investments made first in time are used first.
 If the units of the first investment are not enough, we start deducting units from the next investment made after the first one.

-Why is whitelisting necessary?
+Why is allowlisting necessary?

 Restricting the pool of investors that are allowed to hold digital securities has many advantages:

 • It enables compliance by making sure that only such investors hold digital securities that are not forbidden by law to do so.
-For example, you may want to whitelist only investors residing within the European Union or only professional investors.
+For example, you may want to allow only investors residing within the European Union or only professional investors.

-• You've got direct access to a communication channel with the investor to meet obligations coming from information rights of the investors.
+• You've got direct access to a communication channel with the investor to meet obligations coming from information rights of the investors